-Our kindergarten was founded by a community of parents more than 70 years ago and has since continued to rely on the support of our families to provide a quality kindergarten program for our students.
-There are numerous ways you can contribute to help our kindergarten and children thrive, some of which include:
+The local community treasures Ascot Kindergarten, and the kinder treasures it’s community!
+Our kindergarten was founded by a group of parents more than 75 years ago and has since continued to rely on the support of our families to provide a quality kindergarten program for our students.
+There are numerous ways you can contribute to help our kindergarten; some bigger, some smaller, but all valued and appreciated.

 Each year we have a small number of working bees.
 You will receive emails notifying you of the dates well in advance.
 Our working bees are essential to make sure our building and grounds are properly maintained.
 We would love to see you and your family there!